lyngon/redgrease/docs/source/intro.rst

     Overview

 :ref:`RedGrease <intro_redgrease>` makes it easy  to write concise but expressive Python functions to query and/or react to data in Redis in realtime.
-The functions are automatically distributed and run across the shards of the Redis cluster, providing an excellent balance of performance of distributed computations and expressiveness and power of Python.
+The functions are automatically distributed and run across the shards of the Redis cluster (if any), providing an excellent balance of performance of distributed computations and expressiveness and power of Python.

 It may help you create: